 Keep in mind that this laptop is really just for gaming.
-Its battery life is mediocre, and its chassis is quite thick and heavy, so you’ll want to look elsewhere if you’re looking for a device that could double as a portable work driver.
-(The brick is also huge.)
+Its battery life is mediocre, and its chassis is quite thick and heavy, so you’ll want to look elsewhere if you’re looking for a computer that could double as a portable work driver.
+(The power brick is also huge.)
 But if you’re looking for what’s essentially a desktop you could travel with, the GE76 Raider will deliver a premium experience.

 The ROG Strix G15 Advantage Edition is one of the few gaming laptops you’ll find that includes both an AMD processor and an AMD GPU.
 Not to worry — it delivers gaming performance on par with what you’ll see from laptops with Nvidia’s top GPUs.
 It also delivers one of the best gaming battery experiences we’ve ever seen — it was able to maintain playable frame rates on Red Dead Redemption 2 for over an hour with no charger attached.

 Speaking of battery, we averaged nine hours and 16 minutes of work use between charges, which makes the Strix G15 far and away one of the longest-lasting gaming laptops on the market.
 That’s doubly impressive because it’s powering a ton of flashy LEDs, including a per-key RGB keyboard and a colorful light strip around the front edge of the deck.
-If you’re looking for a jazzy, bold design and you’re all-in on AMD, the Strix G15 Advantage edition is a great gaming laptop for you.

-The best gaming laptop in a 14-inch chassis
+The best stylish gaming laptop

 If you’re looking for a powerful 14-inch device that can keep up with the best 15-inch gaming laptops on the market, the only place you’ll find that is the Razer Blade 14.
 This slim and portable device includes Nvdia’s RTX 3070 and RTX 3080, Nvidia’s top-of-the-line mobile GPUs, as well as a powerful eight-core AMD chip.
 It’s a gorgeous device, with a QHD 165Hz display option and a classy RGB keyboard.
 There’s even a reasonable port selection, including HDMI 2.1 as well as two USB-C ports.